junaidbhura/wp-project-base/README.md

 1. Make each plugin (module) do one thing
 1. Make it easy to add and remove new features
 1. Make it easy to maintain and test

-## Composer and Git Submodules

-Since Composer can also use Git repos, it makes more sense to just use Composer for dependancy management.

 ## Setup